Malagasy Proverb: All who live under the sky are woven together like one big mat.

-There were loads of interesting trees… did I really just just say that?
-Can’t believe us foreigners have a tree named after us; the Vaza tree.
+There were loads of interesting trees… did I really just say that?
+Can’t believe we foreigners have a tree named after us; the Vaza tree.
 Vaza means white foreigner in Malagasy and this tree peels like we do in the sun hence the name.
-We stumbled upon a rather phallic looking tree which caused a few giggles amongst the group.
+We stumbled upon a rather phallic-looking tree which caused a few giggles amongst the group.
 There is security to watch over the park as illegal logging takes place of the precious palisander (rosewood) and ebony which can only be found in Madagascar.
 Not sure how easy it would be to casually walk out with a huge tree under your arm.

 Beach stay in Morondava

 The sea isn’t so clear in this stretch of Madagascar but we went for a dip anyway.
 As we had our own yoga teacher on tour, we made use of the deserted beach in the morning for a session on the beach.
-The Vezo tribe reside in the coastal villages of southwest Madagascar and can be seen bringing in the fishing boats each day before sunset for local restaurants and their families.
+The Vezo tribe resides in the coastal villages of southwest Madagascar and can be seen bringing in fishing boats each day before sunset for local restaurants and their families.

 The evenings are relaxed too but if you fancy live music and atmosphere, L’Oasis is your place whether you are into reggae music or not.
 Jean Le Rasta, the owner, will greet you with a huge smile and the biggest dreads I’ve seen in a long time.
 The live band was awesome with free-styling reggae singers going for it every night of the week.
 My friend Rick made a special guest appearance with ‘You Raise Me Up’.
 I was unsure about his song choice I have to admit… I ate my words, it was epic and the live band joined in, singing the song in Malagasy.
 Wow…Misaotra Morondava (thank you in Malagasy)